UMNFuN/FUNGuild/README.md

 An example OTU table has been provided in the FUNGuild GitHub repository (https://github.com/UMNFuN/FUNGuild/blob/master/otu_table_example.txt) to demonstrate table formatting.

-Taxon queries to the FUNGuild DB can be carried out here:
+Queries to the FUNGuild DB can be carried out here:

 https://thelab.shinyapps.io/fg_query/